open/close all folders

 - Big Bad: Of Another Note.

-- Butt Monkey: Let's see, he's Always Second Best and there's the instance where he's stepped on by Naomi Misora.
+- Butt-Monkey: He's Always Second Best and there's the instance where he's stepped on by Naomi Misora.
 Also there's the whole failing to achieve his goal of "calling out L" with his Evil Plan thing-the poor guy couldn't even kill himself properly.
 And later while he's serving time in prison he's killed by Kira.

 - Calling Card: The wara ningyo.